oneananda/AWS_Operations/Learning/001 Amazon EC2/002 Amazon EC2 Instance Types/README.md

 # Amazon EC2 Instance Types

-Amazon EC2 Instances are categorized based on performance characteristics and appropriate use cases.
+`Amazon EC2 Instances` are categorized based on performance characteristics and appropriate use cases.

-The following are the instance types based on the performance
+The following are the instance types `based on the performance`

 ## General Purpose

-- Balances computing, memory and networking resources
+- `Balances computing, memory and networking resources`
 - Suitable for variety of workloads
-- T-Family instances offer burstable performance by utilyzing CPU credits
+- T-Family instances offer burstable performance by utilizing CPU credits
-- Once CPU credits exhausted then the bursting capablities are disabled, until more credits are earned
+- Once CPU credits exhausted then the bursting capabilities are disabled, until more credits are earned

 ## General Purpose - EC2 Instance Type and Server Purposes